connexcs/docs/getting-started.md

  ![alt text][ingress-3]

-For details information about ingress routing click [here]
+For details information about ingress routing click on [Ingress Routing]

 ## Email Verification